FredSyata/joke-board/README.md

 "What do you call a factory that makes okay products?"
 "A satisfactory."

 Where do surfers learn to surf?
 Boarding school.

+Did you hear the story about the claustrophobic astronaut?
+He just needed some space.